rifat6991/DataScienceX/README.md

     •	Type conversion

-Python Lists: Learn to store, access and manipulate data in lists: the first step towards efficiently working with huge amounts of data.
+<b>Python Lists:</b> Learn to store, access and manipulate data in lists: the first step towards efficiently working with huge amounts of data.

     •	What is list
     •	List creation